RoskiDeluge/portfolio/pages/posts/focus_framework.md

 `1.
 Declare your victories.`
 `2.
 People don’t buy products, people buy solutions to problems.`

 So how can we build a product/service that solves people’s problems?
-One way is to seek what lean practitioners call product-market fit.
+One way is to seek product-market fit (PMF).

 What is product-market fit?